1. Organization and Summary of Significant Accounting Policies

 Basis of Presentation

-The accompanying unaudited condensed consolidated financial statements as of September 30, 2013 and for the three and six months then ended have been prepared in accordance with the accounting principles generally accepted in the United States of America for interim financial information and pursuant to the instructions to Form 10-Q and Article 8 of Regulation S-X of the Securities and Exchange Commission (SEC) and on the same basis as the Company prepares its annual audited consolidated financial statements.
-The unaudited condensed consolidated balance sheet as of September 30, 2013, the condensed consolidated statements of comprehensive loss for the three and six months ended September 30, 2013 and 2012, and the condensed consolidated statements of cash flows for the six months ended September 30, 2013 and 2012 are unaudited, but include all adjustments, consisting only of normal recurring adjustments, which the Company considers necessary for a fair presentation of the financial position, operating results and cash flows for the periods presented.
-The results for the three and six months ended September 30, 2013 are not necessarily indicative of results to be expected for the year ending March 31, 2014 or for any future interim period.
-The condensed consolidated balance sheet at March 31, 2013 has been derived from audited consolidated financial statements.
+The accompanying unaudited condensed consolidated financial statements as of June 30, 2014 and for the three months then ended have been prepared in accordance with the accounting principles generally accepted in the United States of America for interim financial information and pursuant to the instructions to Form 10-Q and Article 8 of Regulation S-X of the Securities and Exchange Commission (SEC) and on the same basis as the Company prepares its annual audited consolidated financial statements.
+The unaudited condensed consolidated balance sheet as of June 30, 2014 and the condensed consolidated statements of comprehensive loss and cash flows for the three months ended June 30, 2014 and 2013 are unaudited, but include all adjustments, consisting only of normal recurring adjustments, which the Company considers necessary for a fair presentation of the financial position, operating results and cash flows for the periods presented.
+The results for the three months ended June 30, 2014 are not necessarily indicative of results to be expected for the year ending March 31, 2015 or for any future interim period.
+The condensed consolidated balance sheet at March 31, 2014 has been derived from audited consolidated financial statements.
 However, it does not include all of the information and notes required by accounting principles generally accepted in the United States of America for complete consolidated financial statements.
-The accompanying condensed consolidated financial statements should be read in conjunction with the consolidated financial statements for the year ended March 31, 2013, and notes thereto included in the Companys annual report on Form 10-K, which was filed with the SEC on June 25, 2013.
+The accompanying condensed consolidated financial statements should be read in conjunction with the consolidated financial statements for the year ended March 31, 2014, and notes thereto included in the Companys annual report on Form 10-K, which was filed with the SEC on June 30, 2014.

 Use of Estimates

 The preparation of condensed consolidated financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent liabilities at the dates of the condensed consolidated financial statements and the reported amounts of revenues and expenses during the reporting periods.
 Actual results could differ from these estimates.
-Significant estimates and assumptions include reserves and write-downs related to receivables and inventories, the recoverability of long-lived assets, the valuation allowance relating to the Companys deferred taxes, the valuation of equity and derivative instruments, and debt discounts and the estimated amortization periods of upfront licensing fees received from customers.
+Significant estimates and assumptions include reserves and write-downs related to receivables and inventories, the recoverability of long-lived assets, the valuation allowance relating to the Companys deferred tax assets, valuation of equity and derivative instruments, debt discounts, valuation of investments, and the estimated amortization periods of upfront product licensing fees received from customers.
 Periodically, the Company evaluates and adjusts estimates accordingly.
-The allowance for uncollectible accounts receivable balances amounted to $9,000 and $22,000, which are included in accounts receivable, net in the accompanying September 30, 2013 and March 31, 2013 condensed consolidated balance sheets, respectively.
-The reserve for excess and obsolete inventory balances amounted to $76,000 and $170,000, which are included in inventories, net in the accompanying September 30, 2013 and March 31, 2013 condensed consolidated balance sheets, respectively.
+The allowances for uncollectible accounts receivable balances amounted to $21,000 and $8,000, which are included in Accounts Receivable, net in the accompanying June 30, 2014 and March 31, 2014 condensed consolidated balance sheets, respectively.
+The reserves for excess and obsolete inventory balances amounted to $49,000 and $47,000, at June 30, 2014 and March 31, 2014 condensed consolidated balance sheets, respectively.

 Net Loss per Share

 The Company computes basic net loss per share by dividing net loss per share available to common stockholders by the weighted average number of common shares outstanding for the period and excludes the effects of any potentially dilutive securities.
 Diluted earnings per share, if presented, would include the dilution that would occur upon the exercise or conversion of all potentially dilutive securities into common stock using the treasury stock and/or if converted methods as applicable.
-The computation of basic net loss per share for the three and six months ended September 30, 2013 and 2012 (adjusted if applicable for the reverse stock split effective April 1, 2013) excludes the potentially dilutive securities summarized in the table below because their inclusion would be anti-dilutive.
+The computation of basic loss per share for the three months ended June 30, 2014 and 2013 excludes the potentially dilutive securities summarized in the table below because their inclusion would be anti-dilutive.

 Common Stock Purchase Warrants and Other Derivative Financial Instruments

-The Company classifies common stock purchase warrants and other free standing derivative financial instruments as equity if the contracts (i) require physical settlement or net-share settlement, or (ii) give the Company a choice of net-cash settlement or settlement in its own shares (physical settlement or net-share settlement).
+The Company classifies common stock purchase warrants and other free standing derivative financial instruments as equity if the contracts (i) require physical settlement or net-share settlement or (ii) give the Company a choice of net-cash settlement or settlement in its own shares (physical settlement or net-share settlement).
 The Company classifies any contracts that (i) require net-cash settlement (including a requirement to net cash settle the contract if an event occurs and if that event is outside the control of the Company), (ii) give the counterparty a choice of net-cash settlement or settlement in shares (physical settlement or net-share settlement), or (iii) contain reset provisions as either an asset or a liability.
 The Company assesses classification of its freestanding derivatives at each reporting date to determine whether a change in classification between assets and liabilities is required.
-The Company determined that its freestanding derivatives, which principally consist of warrants to purchase common stock, satisfied the criteria for classification as equity instruments at September 30, 2013, other than certain warrants that contain reset provisions and certain warrants that require net-cash settlement that the Company classified as derivative liabilities as more fully described in Note 4.
+The Company determined that its freestanding derivatives, which principally consist of warrants to purchase common stock, satisfied the criteria for classification as equity instruments, other than certain warrants that contained reset provisions and certain warrants that required net-cash settlement that the Company classified as derivative liabilities as more fully described in Note 4.

 Fair Value of Financial Assets and Liabilities

-Financial instruments, including cash and cash equivalents, accounts receivable, inventory, accounts payable and accrued liabilities are carried at cost, which management believes approximates fair value due to the short-term nature of these instruments.
+Financial instruments, including cash and cash equivalents, accounts receivable, accounts payable and accrued liabilities are carried at cost, which management believes approximates fair value due to the short-term nature of these instruments.
 The carrying amounts of long-term investments include the investment held in Ruthigen, Inc. (Ruthigen) and are carried at cost, which management believes approximates fair value.
 The fair value of capital lease obligations and equipment loans approximates their carrying amounts as a market rate of interest is attached to their repayment.
 The Company measures the fair value of financial assets and liabilities based on the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
 The Company maximizes the use of observable inputs and minimizes the use of unobservable inputs when measuring fair value.
 The Company uses three levels of inputs that may be used to measure fair value:

 Level 1 quoted prices in active markets for identical assets or liabilities

 Level 2 quoted prices for similar assets and liabilities in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations in which all significant inputs and significant value drivers are observable in active markets.

 Financial liabilities measured at fair value on a recurring basis are summarized below: